 One of the most common mosquito-borne diseases, especially in the tropics, is dengue fever.
 It is characterized by a fever that lasts from 2 to 14 days.
 It is caused by one of the four variants of viruses that are carried by the Aedes aegypti mosquito.

-The mosquitoes carrying this virus is more likely to strike during sunrise or sunsets.
+The mosquitos carrying this virus are more likely to strike during sunrise or sunsets.
 This is why using repellents can be life-saving especially when you live in the tropics.

 Some of the symptoms include:

 - A severe headache due to pain behind the eyes.

 - Mild bleeding.

 Sometimes patients with this virus, do not show full-blown symptoms, which is why if patients are ruled out of bacterial infections, doctors would recommend testing for antibodies that fight Dengue Virus.